LiorSinai/liorsinai.github.io/_posts/2024-08-03-micrograd-2-expr.md

 {% endhighlight %}

 The `tape` array stores the new expressions which will be part of the final expression.
-The `calls` array stores stores the original expressions and their outputs.
+The `calls` array stores the subset of expressions that require a pullback.
-This will be needed to connect the input and output variables to their pullbacks in the next section, and is what enables the `pullback` function to  differentiate towards different variables based on how they are passed.
+This will be used to generate the reverse code (equation $\ref{eq:reverse}$) in the next section.
-(See the examples in [part 1](/machine-learning/2024/07/27/micrograd-1-chainrules.html#julia-ad-ecosystem).)
-Lastly, `pullbacks` stores the pullbacks for the `data` field in the `Pullback` struct (to be defined shortly).
+Lastly, `pullbacks` stores all the pullbacks.

 Next, iterate over each line in the `CodeInfo` instance.
 Each output variable will be called `y$i`.